gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 Cross-domain messaging can be dangerous if the proper checks are not in place to ensure that the messages are going to/from whoever is intended.

-The supervisor will only listen for cross-domain messages from apps that it instantiated, and plugins will only listen for messages that come directly from the supervisor.
+The supervisor listens for cross-domain messages from its parent window and from the plugins it instantiates, and plugins will only listen for messages that come directly from the supervisor.

 If plugins make use of the standard psibase development libraries, then many of the security concerns are handled automatically.
-For example, it is automatically enforced that messages into your plugin are only allowed to come from the root domain.
+For example, it is automatically enforced that messages into your plugin are only allowed to come from the supervisor.

 # Transaction packing